OpenCyphal/pycyphal/docs/pages/architecture.rst

 There are also several submodules containing implementations of various higher-level functions of the protocol, one submodule per function; for example, :class:`pyuavcan.application.heartbeat_publisher`.

-The node class is essentially a helper class.
+The node class is essentially a helper class, it does not provide any new abstractions.
-It does not provide any new abstractions; its API is just a proxy over the presentation layer.
+The higher-level functions provided at this level are implemented directly on top of the presentation layer;
-The higher-level functions provided at this level can be implemented on top of the presentation layer in the user's application; there are no internal/private APIs used.
+there are no internal/private APIs used.
 Since the submodule relies exclusively on the public library API, it can be studied as a solid collection of usage examples and best practices.